About The Daily Pennsylvanian, Inc.

 First published in 1885, under the name The Pennsylvanian, the DP is perennially recognized as one of the top college newspapers in the country.
 The paper has been published daily since 1894 (except from May 1943 to November 1945, when it was not published because of World War II).
 In 1962, the DP broke away from the student government and became independent.
 At the same time, the paper merged with the Pennsylvania News, the university's women's newspaper.
 In 1984, The Daily Pennsylvanian became a corporation, formally completing the separation of any editorial or financial control by the University of Pennsylvania.

-More than 250 students work for the DP in the business and editorial departments.
+More than 250 students work for the DP in the Business and Editorial departments.
 Editors and business managers are elected each December by the outgoing board and serve for a term of one year.
 The student board is responsible for all editorial and financial decisions of the newspaper.
-Three professional staff members provide continuity, advice and training for the student staff, and maintain operations during vacation periods.
+Four professional staff members provide continuity, advice, and training for the student staff, and maintain operations during vacation periods.

 34th Street Magazine

 34th Street Magazine, the DP's arts and entertainment weekly magazine was first published in 1968.
-Today, 34th Street is read by thousands of Philadelphia students, faculty and residents every Thursday.
+Today, 34th Street is read by thousands of Philadelphia students, faculty and residents in print every Tuesday and online.

 Street takes great pride in being constantly on the pulse of music, film, and cultural news and events.
 Like The Daily Pennsylvanian, 34th Street Magazine is produced entirely by students.
-The 34th Street editorial board is made up of about 15 section-specific content editors, a design editor, digital director, photo editor, managing editor and editor-in-chief.
+The 34th Street editorial board is run by Editor-in-Chief Emily White and made up of ten section-specific content editors, a design director, audience engagement director, media director, and managing editor.

 Under the Button

-Under The Button is Penn's 24/7 news and entertainment blog, known for its signature humor, gossip and snarky features.
-UTB was founded in 2008 and grew out of 34th Street Magazine and has become a campus fixture for breaking news, reporting events and highlighting the pulse of student life.
+Under The Button is Penn's humor blog, known for its signature memes and snark.
+UTB was founded in 2008 after growing out of 34th Street Magazine and has become a campus fixture for highlighting the pulse of student life.
 Sometimes their topical articles get picked up by the Huffington Post; sometimes they get retweeted by Wawa.
 Such is the influence of Under The Button in University City and beyond.
 UTB is just that cool.
-Its board is made of about seven editors and ten contributing writers.
-Send them tips (firstname.lastname@example.org) about the funny – or juicy – things you see and hear at Penn and email Editor-in-Chief Ben Lerner (email@example.com) to get involved as a contributor!
+Its board is made of about seven editors and over a dozen contributing writers.
+Send them tips (email@example.com) about the funny – or juicy – things you see and hear at Penn and email Editor-in-Chiefs Grace Ginsburg and Megan Striff-Cave to get involved as a contributor!

 The DP's website made its debut in October 1995.
 Originally called DP Online, and later DP Interactive, the website moved the print edition of the DP into a more interactive and colorful experience in the early days of the web.

 The website became theDP.com in fall 2009.
 Today's site offers more than a decade of The Daily Pennsylvanian's full-text archives and interactive features that go far beyond the content of the print edition.
-TheDP.com is overseen by a Director of Online Projects.
+TheDP.com is overseen by Technology Manager Raunaq Singh.
 Have more questions?
 Read our online FAQ.